AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>September 8, 2016</td>
    <td><a href="https://helpx.adobe.com/experience-manager/6-2/assets/using/interactive-videos.html#uploading%2520a%2520video%2520and%2520its%2520associated%2520thumbnail%2520assets">Uploading a video and its associated thumbnail assets</a></td>
-   <td>Added a hyperlink to <a href="https://helpx.adobe.com/experience-manager/6-2/assets/using/managing-assets-touch-ui.html#deleting%2520assets">Deleting Assets</a> from the <a href="https://helpx.adobe.com/experience-manager/6-2/assets/using/interactive-videos.html#uploading%2520a%2520video%2520and%2520its%2520associated%2520thumbnail%2520assets">Uploading a video and its associated thumbnail assets</a> topic. </td>
+   <td>Added a hyperlink to <a href="https://helpx.adobe.com/experience-manager/6-2/assets/using/interactive-videos.html#uploading%2520a%2520video%2520and%2520its%2520associated%2520thumbnail%2520assets">Uploading a video and its associated thumbnail assets</a> topic. </td>
   </tr>
   <tr>
    <td>September 1, 2016</td>